Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 A fragmentation session with application payload transferred from device to server, is called uplink fragmentation session.
-It uses FPortUpShort or FPortUpLong for data uplink and SCHC control downlinks.
+It uses FPortUpShort or FPortUpDefault for data uplink and SCHC control downlinks.
 The other way, a fragmentation session with application payload transferred from server to device, is called downlink fragmentation session.
 It uses FPortDown for uplink and downlinks.